vladimirr11/infrastructure-and-configuration-management/README.md

 # Infrastructure and Configuration Management
-DevOps - Infrastructure &amp; Configuration Management.
+Files, scripts, and configurations created as part of the SoftUni's course - "DevOps - Infrastructure & Configuration Management".